stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

     We ensure that the order of the arguments in the docstring matches their order in the function definition:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="0">
-    First, we include the positional arguments with the positional-only ones preceding the ones that can be passed by position or name:
+    First, we include the positional arguments, with the positional-only ones preceding the ones that can be passed by position or name:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="1">
     Next, we process the starred arguments.
 However, we only check whether <code>varargs</code> is present at this time, because it belongs in the positional arguments group: